Forethought-Technologies/AutoChain/docs/chain.md

 ## BaseChain and Chain

-This is the most generic interface for implementing any chain in MiniChain.
+This is the most generic interface for implementing any chain in AutoChain.
 It contains a few features user could override. `BaseChain` is the generic interface where `Chain` is the default chain implementation by implementing the only abstract method `_take_next_step`